-Where all or some of the units of living accommodation in an HMO do not contain bathing and toilet facilities for the exclusive use of each individual household:
+Where all or some of the units of living accommodation in an HMO do not contain (en suite) bathing and toilet facilities for the exclusive use of each individual household:

-- There must be an adequate number of bathrooms, toilets (WC) and wash-hand basins (WHB) suitable for personal washing for the number of persons sharing those facilities. - A washbasin with a constant adequate supply of hot and cold running water must be provided for each WC.
+- There must be an adequate number of bathrooms, toilets (WC) and wash-hand basins (WHB) suitable for personal washing for the number of persons sharing those facilities. - All bath/showers and WC's should be in a separate lockable room and have a suitable layout, providing appropriate drying and changing space. - A washbasin with a constant adequate supply of hot and cold running water should be provided for each WC.
 If the WC is separate from a bathroom then a small hand rinse basin will suffice.